A Brazilian Bossa Nova night with a group of stars on the main stage.

 The music is mainly based on Bossa Nova's premier star, Antônio Carlos Jobim, who is known for the songs "asguas De Marco" and "The Girl from Ipanema".
 This is music that people around the world recognize.
 It appeals directly to both the heart and body.
 What's better than getting a little closer to warm Rio de Janeiro when the sun has just returned to cold northern Norway?

 The band, which was established in 2013, released its first full-length, the album Flor, in 2018.
 The music, a blend of their own original compositions with Northern Norwegian lyrics and melodies sourced from Brazil's rich music flora, has been met with praise from both Norwegian and foreign press.
 The mix of Brazilian and Norwegian music and language gives the band a distinctive expression, exotic and exclusive.

 The band's six musicians all stand out as strong voices.
-Marit Sandvik has for many years been on the stage as a jazz singer and composer at international level, with several releases behind him and great recognition both at home and abroad.
+Marit Sandvik has for many years been on the stage as a jazz singer and composer at international level, with several releases behind her and great recognition both at home and abroad.
 She led the bossa nova band Bossa Nord for 12 years.

 With her she has Øystein Norvoll on guitar, Eirik Fjelde on piano, Simen Vangen on drums, Morten Stene on bass and Ola Asdahl Rokkones on saxophone.

 The musicians' broad experiences of different styles give the listener an undefined and unpretentious blend of Brazilian earthy, life-giving rhythms and European-Nordic jazz, popular music and world music, airy, elegant and personal in expression.

 About Oslo Strings: